Two Paths to Success

 Rider’s honors programs bring together intellectually curious students and accomplished faculty to look at teaching and learning in new ways.
 This approach encourages open dialogue and close interaction, challenging you to think differently and expand your point of view.

-The priority deadline to apply to Rider for Fall 2022 enrollment to be considered for Honors is January 15, 2022.
+The priority deadline to apply to Rider for fall enrollment and be considered for Honors is January 15.

 Open by invitation to qualified students of all majors.
 The Baccalaureate Honors program offers opportunities to explore subjects in-depth through team-taught courses led by faculty from different disciplines.